FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

         - A button to set the block as the first in a flow
         - It will display your block auto generated ID
         - It will provide a slot for extras
+        - It will provide a slot for resource editors
     - Extending base store
         - Provides a generic `createWith` method - pass props to this which your block defaults to on creation
         - Provides a generic `handleBranchingTypeChangedToUnified` method - defines what should happen if you set your block to have a unified exit (if your block supports this)